nadunys/ts-gang-of-four/README.md

 - **Template Method**: Defines the skeleton of an algorithm
 - **Visitor**: Separates algorithms from the objects they operate on

+## 📚 Documentation

+Visit our [documentation site](https://nadunys.github.io/ts-gang-of-four/) to explore detailed explanations, UML diagrams, and code examples for all 23 design patterns.

 ## 🚀 Getting Started

 ### Prerequisites